Community Service Organizations

 Our parish supports the following organizations.
 Many of our parishioners give of their gifts of time and talent by serving these organizations as volunteers.

 Racine Interfaith Coalition - The Racine Interfaith Coalition (RIC) is a group of diverse faith communities working together to address the root causes of social injustice and poverty in the Racine community.
 RIC does this through community organizing, education and the application of our common faith values to the structures, systems and laws of our society.
-If you are interested in getting involved in RIC or other social justice work, please contact Deacon Greg Petro through email: email@example.com; or phone: 262-681-0714.
+If you are interested in getting involved in RIC or other social justice work, please contact Deacon Greg Petro at: firstname.lastname@example.org or 262-681-0714.

 If you’re interested in learning more about the SVDP Society, please contact: David & Sharon Devine at email@example.com